Windows Vista was one of Microsoft’s least favoured operating systems and the proof is in the numbers.

 According to NetMarketShare’s February 2019 data, only 0.26% of machines are still running Vista – far fewer than its much-loved predecessor Windows XP, which still runs on 3.96% of PCs even though Microsoft stopped supporting it in 2014.

-All support for Vista is due to end on Tuesday April 11th 2017, so if you’re one of the few still using it you might want to consider your options.
+All support for Vista ended on Tuesday April 11th 2017, so if you’re one of the few still using it you might want to consider your options.

 When does support for Windows Vista end?

-Microsoft ended mainstream support for Windows Vista on April 10, 2012 but extended support ends on April 11, 2017.
+Microsoft ended mainstream support for Windows Vista on April 10, 2012, while extended support ended on April 11, 2017.

 Is Service Pack 2 the last version of Windows Vista?